Mahmoud-kh1/Mahmoud-kh1/README.md

 ## ***About Me***
 <div align="center">
-  Welcome — I’m Mahmoud, a computer science student who enjoys competitive programming and algorithmic problem solving.
+  A Computer science student who enjoys competitive programming and algorithmic problem solving.
   I build practical software with a focus on clear, efficient, and maintainable code.
   Right now, I’m learning Go Language , aiming to contribute to open-source projects, and improving my ability to turn algorithmic ideas into reliable implementations.
 </div>